 - Many financial aid packages (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
 Students who qualify for financial aid should consult with their UK Financial Aid counselor as soon as possible to apply for funding.

 - The Embedded New Horizons Scholarship - The Selection Committee awards need-based scholarships to UK students in the amount of $500 for UK Sponsored Embedded Programs.
 The deadline application material is April 15 for Fall programs and November 30 for Spring/Winter programs.
 Students on March, May, and August Brigades should all apply for Spring-Embedded term and the deadline is November 1st of the previous year.

 - The program fee for the 2016 medical brigades is $1,025 plus airfare.

 - Costs and cancellation policies vary by program, so it is important to review this information very carefully.

 - NOTE: After clicking "Apply Now" for this program, please disregard the pop-up box warning that you will be charged a $50 EA application fee.
 Click "OK" to continue to the application.
-If accepted into the program, the cost of this fee is included in the STSG program fee-- you will not be billed separately for it by Education Abroad.
+The cost of this fee is included in the STSG program fee-- you will not be billed separately for it by Education Abroad.

 Passport & Visa Requirements